celery/celery/docs/configuration.rst

 .. note::

-    The Riak backend requires the :mod:`riak` library: http://pypi.python.org/pypi/riak/
+    The Riak backend requires the :pypi:`riak` library: http://pypi.python.org/pypi/riak/

     To install the riak package use `pip` or `easy_install`: